BavariaBlue/samm/Supporting Resources/v1.5/MarkDown/Draft/SAMM-1.5.1.md

 Combine the application-specific cost information with the general cost model based on risk category, and then evaluate projects for outliers, i.e. sums disproportionate to the risk rating.
 These indicate either an error in risk evaluation/classification or the necessity to tune the organization’s assurance program to address root causes for security cost more effectively.

 The tracking of security spend per project should be done quarterly at the assurance program strategy session, and the information should be reviewed and evaluated by stakeholders at least annually.
-Outliers and other unforeseen costs should be discussed for potential affect on assurance program roadmap.
+Outliers and other unforeseen costs should be discussed for potential effect on assurance program roadmap.

 ##### ASSESSMENT
 * Is per-project data for the cost of assurance activities collected?